 ●Prevalence – Chronic pain is common in individuals with HIV infection.
 Although existing studies have significant methodologic limitations , the best evidence suggests that chronic pain affects 39 to 85 percent of individuals with HIV infection [69,95-101].
 This is generally higher than prevalence estimates in the general population, which are closer to 25 to 30 percent .
 There is also abundant evidence that chronic pain is often underdiagnosed and undertreated in this population .

 ●Etiology – Historically, pain in individuals with HIV infection was primarily neuropathic in origin.
-(See "Epidemiology, pathogenesis, and clinical features of HIV-associated neuropathies" and "Epidemiology, clinical manifestations, diagnosis, and treatment of HIV-associated peripheral neuropathy" and "Diagnosis, treatment, and prognosis of HIV-associated neuropathies".)
+(See "Epidemiology, clinical manifestations, diagnosis, and treatment of HIV-associated peripheral neuropathy".)

 However, this appears to be changing in the current treatment era.
 Contemporary studies report a substantial burden of musculoskeletal pain in individuals with HIV/AIDS, which may be regional (eg, low back pain) or more widespread [56,57,96,101,104].
 As an example, in one study from a palliative care clinic for individuals with HIV infection and chronic pain, the most common pain location was the back (21 percent) .
 Twelve percent of patients reported neuropathic pain, and the remainder of individuals reported some type of regional musculoskeletal pain, such as leg, hip, shoulder, neck, and nonspecific joint pain (each <10 percent).